A Guide to IRS Tax Code 280E for Marijuana Businesses

 - Vertically Integrated: Licensed in every area of the cannabis lifecycle, meaning you grow, produce, and sell your own products.

 If you wholesale product to another vendor or retailer, this is considered trafficking, and you can be subject to 280E.
-When calculating deductions, having distinct separation between these verticals and seed-to-sale job functions will be vital.
+When calculating deductions, having a distinct separation between these verticals and seed-to-sale job functions will be vital.

 280E Tax Deductions and Deductible Expenses